-The “social media utopia” for marketers seems to be slowly disappearing with it’s dying organic reach.
+The “social media utopia” for marketers seems to be slowly disappearing with its dying organic reach and lack of paid media.
 And with it, all of your efforts of becoming or finding influencers may be in big trouble.

 My greatest cynicism stems from the Facebook apocalypse announced by Team Zuck recently – when they declared that the reach of Facebook pages would be restricted in an attempt at making Facebook more “connected.”

 Those of you who have been following social and paid media closely, know that organic reach hasn’t declined overnight.
 The decline has been happening since 2014 – it’s just gotten crazier now.
 Some digital marketing agencies have even claimed that Facebook’s organic reach has gone as low as 2%.

 If you’ve been wondering why your influencer marketing isn’t giving you the desired results, the reason may be the dying organic reach.
 Don’t believe me?
 Why don’t we test this hypothesis right here?